SamMorrow147/ClubhausAi/data/clubhaus-knowledge.md

 ## ❓ Sample FAQs (for matching queries)

-### Do you offer support plans?
+### Do you offer ongoing support?
-Yes, we offer ongoing WordPress support including updates, backups, and monthly optimization.
+Yes, we offer ongoing support for updates, design tweaks, and new collateral after launch — either hourly or on retainer.
+Our support includes website maintenance, content updates, brand collateral adjustments, and strategic guidance as your business evolves.

+### What's your timeline?
+A typical logo + website project takes 6–10 weeks depending on complexity.
+We break it down into phases: discovery (1 week), design (2-3 weeks), development (2-4 weeks), and launch (1 week).
+Rush projects can be accommodated with adjusted timelines.

+### What tools do you use?
+Our team uses Figma for most web and UI work, and Adobe Creative Suite (Illustrator, Photoshop, InDesign) for branding and visual assets.
+For development, we work with React, Next.js, WordPress, and various AI integration tools.

 ### Can you build custom AI tools?
 Yes.
 We create chatbots, customer service tools, and internal dashboards using GPT, Groq, and vector search systems like the one you're using now.